Donny Osmond Shares Pic Of Dogs In Rock & Country Singer Costumes Inspired By Him And Sister Marie

 Donny Osmond shared a pic of dogs in rock and country singer costumes inspired by himself and sister Marie Osmond with Instagram.
-The singer and entertainer shared the pic of two sweet pooches who were dolled up to resemble the singers with a sign in front of them that quoted the title of one of the brother and sister act’s most recognizable songs and the days they have been self-quarantined due to the coronavirus pandemic.
+A sign was placed in front of them that quoted the title of one of the singing duo’s most recognizable songs.
+It also noted the number of days they have been self-quarantined due to the coronavirus pandemic.

-In the image, the sweet animals were posed upon what appears to be a piece of furniture.
-The rescue pups named Maya and Macy, who live in Texas with their owner, have their own Instagram page where the are regularly dressed up and placed in different hilarious scenarios as a way to brighten up her follower’s Instagram feeds.
+In the image, the sweet animals were posing on what looks like a piece of furniture.
+The rescue pups named Maya and Macy, who live in Texas with their owner, have their own Instagram page where the are regularly dressed up and placed in different hilarious scenarios as a way to brighten up their followers’ Instagram feeds.

-The dog on the left-hand side of the photo is dressed in country-inspired garb.
-Wearing a long blonde wig, a western-style hat, and cowboy boots, the pup stood perfectly still balancing a small wireless microphone along the side of their snout.
+The dog on the left side of the photo is dressed in country-inspired garb.
+Wearing a long blond wig, a western-style hat, and cowboy boots, the pup stood perfectly still balancing a small wireless microphone along the side of their snout.

-On the right, a rock and roll-inspired getup were on-point for the other sweet and well-behaved animal.
+On the right, a rock ‘n’ roll-inspired get-up was on-point for the other sweet and well-behaved animal.
 The dog wore a hot pink wild wig, a glittery dress, and a wireless microphone.

-Placed to the animals’ right was a board which read the day of the quarantine and stated the pups were “a little bit country, a little bit rock and roll.”
+Placed to the animals’ right was a board that revealed the day of the quarantine and stated the pups were “a little bit country, a little bit rock & roll.”

 View this post on Instagram